- Chart

 Goal

-To seek daily investment results, before fees and expenses, that correspond to two times (2x) the daily performance of the Dow Jones U.S. Real Estate Index.
+To deliver twice the daily performance of the Dow Jones U.S. Real Estate Index.

 Investment Approach and Strategy